BarunKGP/BarunKGP.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-Hey, there, pleased to meet you!
-You may have stumbled here through the interwebs, but while you're here, let me tell you a little bit about myself.

 I'm a grad student at Georgia Tech where I'm doing an MS in Computer Science in the Interactive Intelligence track.
 Watch this space for regular updates.
 Meanwhile, you can get an idea of my completed and current coursework [here](coursework).

 This summer (2022), I was a software engineering intern at Autodesk, where I designed a knowledge graph based recommendation system, utilizing AWS services.
 I also created a GraphQL API which could be used to query the recommendation system and generate useful pipelines for the end-user.